 Taking her meaning, a network VP was quick to point out no politician in their right mind would even suggest interfering with the operation of a network such as theirs.
 Jan was just as quick to disabuse the VP, and everyone else who was party to the conference call, of that notion.
-“May I remind you Abraham Lincoln, a man who gave his life fighting to free the slaves, had no qualms about shutting down newspapers or having journalists arrested if he or members of his administration felt their stories were detrimental to the war effort in violation of the principle that the Federal government cannot suppress the press even if it is believed what is being reported endangers national security.
-The 1931 Supreme Court ruling known as Near v.
-Minnesota we rely on today to protect the press against undue interference from the government can be, and if the past record of this President is any indication, will be suspended using the provisions of the Insurrection act.”
+“May I remind you that Abraham Lincoln, a man who spent his life fighting to free the slaves, had no qualms about shutting down newspapers or having journalists arrested if he or members of his administration felt their stories were detrimental to the war effort in violation of the principle that the Federal government cannot suppress the press—even if it is believed what is being reported endangers national security.
+The 1931 Supreme Court ruling in the case known as Near v.
+Minnesota that we rely on today to protect the press against undue interference from the government can be ignored by the government—simply by using the provisions of the Insurrection Act.
+And if the past record of this President is any indication, it’s possible.”

 “He wouldn’t dare,” a senior producer seated at the table with Jan growled.